Robert-Clark-1990/MS4_RCD/README.md

    * **portfolio**
    * **testimonials**

-8. Create a new superuser using `python3 manage.py createsuperuser` and entering a email, username and password.
+8. Create a new superuser using `python3 manage.py createsuperuser` and entering an email, username and password.

 9. Run the app in your browser by inputting the following command: `python3 manage.py runserver`